Preparing for the CMA Exam as a Busy Parent

 A review course like CMA Exam Academy breaks lessons down into manageable sections so you can conquer your CMA prep one topic at a time.

-Weekly feedback emails from myself will also help you laser focus your efforts so you can truly maximize your study time.
+Weekly feedback emails from me will also help you stay focused on what matters most, so you can truly maximize your study time.

 5. Don’t Forget to Schedule Downtime

-This may seem counter-intuitive, especially if you’re already limited for study time.
-I cannot stress enough how important it is to schedule “me time” as well and “mom/dad time” with the little ones.
+This may seem counterintuitive, especially if you’re already limited for study time.
+I cannot stress enough how important it is to schedule “me time” as well as “mom/dad time” with the little ones.

 Spend time with your family.